 Teaching and mentoring are special privileges, and it is implicit that being a good teacher includes being a model of professional conduct for all learners, staff, colleagues and patients and their families.
-Unique elements of professionalism in this setting include: respect for all learners, including students, residents and clinical and post-doctoral fellows; humility; effective listening; active engagement in the teaching and mentoring process; and providing respectful and timely feedback.
+Unique elements of professionalism in this setting include: respect for all learners, including students, residents and clinical and post-doctoral fellows; humility; effective listening; active engagement in the teaching and mentoring process; supporting learners as an ally and upstander; and providing respectful and timely feedback.